andersonb97/RockinRobin/README.md

 #### Word Counts

 Popular words in the tweets collected include 'new', 'walmart' and 'trump'.
-This realyl doesn't give us a ton of insight into the tweets other than important names and companies included in the set.
+This really doesn't give us a ton of insight into the tweets other than important names and companies included in the set.

 ```python